 Also as of December 5th, 476 adoptees have applied for their original birth certificates, according to the New Jersey Health Department.

 This news is huge.
 This law has passed Governor Chris Christie’s desk for years, and he has never signed or compromised on the bill.
 Now, Governor Christie has a sister who is adopted.
 When I first found that out, I was so angry.
 My initial thoughts were, “His sister is adopted!
 Doesn’t he know how important it is to us to find our roots?
 Doesn’t she want to search?”

-Then, I thought about the situation, and I realized, my situation is NOT EVERY adoptee’s.
+Then, I thought about the situation, and I realized, my situation is NOT EVERY adoptee.
 Maybe his sister doesn’t want to know anything.
 Maybe it isn’t important to her.
 After I thought about that being a possible scenario, my anger subsided, but my curiosity for my own roots still burned within me.

 When the Governor first signed the law, I was angry…again.
 I was angry because he had to have the final word.
 He would let us have our original certificates, after a three-year waiting period to give birth mothers time to redact their names from the certificates!
 My thought process was that of many adoptees.
 It was also selfish, I will admit to that.

-After a few days, or maybe a few weeks…hell a couple months went by and then I took a step back from the “compromised bill.”
+After a few days, or maybe a few weeks…hell a couple of months went by, and then I took a step back from the “compromised bill.”
 I realized that it was such a huge step!
 Many certificates would hopefully be released, and biological families would be reunited.
 Did we adoptees have to wait?
 Yes, we did.
 So did the birth moms who wanted to be known, who wanted to meet their child or children.
 It wasn’t just adoptees who were waiting impatiently to see their reflection looking back at them.
 So, in January 2017, many New Jersey adoptees will finally have a key that will unlock a door that has been shut and locked for too long.